Master the Art of Trading

 Parabolic Blow-Off

-4. Ten Structured Trading Strategies
+Ten Trading Strategies

 A strategy is more than an entry.
 It needs market conditions, trigger rules, invalidation, and profit-taking logic.